 For years, patients with chronic pain that hasn’t responded to other treatments have turned to fusion surgery, an invasive procedure in which spinal vertebrae are fused together.
 Some 250,000 or more fusion operations are done a year.

 But outside of very specific situations, involving “spinal instability,” for instance, research hasn’t definitively established much of a benefit.
 In fact, a significant number of patients will actually be worse off after fusion surgery, which can trigger a painful phenomenon known as “failed back syndrome.”

 IDET was developed as an alternative to fusion, says Jeffrey Saal, one of the inventors.
-The idea is to seal cracks and stiffen the disk by means of heat, while also killing off (perhaps temporarily) nerves that are hurting.
+The idea is to seal cracks and stiffen the disc by means of heat therapy, while also killing off (perhaps temporarily) nerves that are hurting.
 IDET is an outpatient procedure done through a small incision in the back.

 Early studies suggested that it might work in certain circumstances.
 But many researchers and analysts say those studies didn’t meet the highest research standards.
 Moreover, most of the positive early studies of IDET were done by researchers with financial ties to Oratec Interventions, the company selling the equipment used in the procedure.
 This isn’t unusual, but it does indicate that more independent research is necessary.

 In the absence of a critical mass of independent research, most insurers don’t routinely cover the procedure.
 Prices range widely, but IDET can cost up to about $10,000 including physical therapy.
 While spinal-fusion surgery costs more at $45,000 to $100,000, fusion is covered by insurance.